 Employees who have occasion to drive any NKCES-owned vehicle and/or transport students shall annually provide the Executive Director with a copy of their driving record from the Kentucky Department of Transportation.
 Any traffic citation received during the year shall be reported to the Executive Director prior to driving an NKCES-owned vehicle or transporting students.

+The Executive Director shall require any driver of any non-school bus passenger vehicle owned, leased or contracted by NKCES which is authorized to transport students to and from approved school activities and who does not have a valid commercial driver’s license to meet the requirements set forth in KRS 160.380.

 Assigned Vehicles